ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 User user = resource.adaptTo(User.class)
 ```

-As with any **AdapterFactories**, if the adaptation cannot be made, `adaptTo` will return null.
+As with any **AdapterFactories**, if the adaptation cannot be made, the `adaptTo` method will return null.

 ### Usage in HTL
-We can call our Sling Models in component's HTL code using `data-sly-use` construct by giving fully qualified name of our model class
+We can call our Sling Models in component's HTL code using `data-sly-use` construct by giving the fully qualified name of our model class.
+A sample code is below -

 ```html
 <sly data-sly-use.user="org.redquark.aem.tutorials.core.models.User" />